 2. Your dog must have a microchip before the FAVN test.
 Your vet must ensure that the microchip is working correctly, as it will be rechecked upon arrival in Hawaii.

 3. The dog must have a blood serum (OIE-FAVN) rabies test result with > 0.5 U/mil level of rabies antibodies.
+Your vet can send a blood sample to one of two labs (Auburn University or the University of Kansas) to obtain this test.

 4. There is a 30-day pre-arrival waiting period between the time the lab receives the blood sample and the earliest date the pet may enter the state under the program.